leej3/pandoc_resume/markdown/resume_John_Lee.md

 <!--
 + As a member of the science and statistical computing core, I developed a new build system for the team, using CMake for cross-platform compatibility and reducing maintenance effort.
  -->
-+ As a member of the science and statistical computing core, I co-opted community tools to facilitate development within the group.
++ As a member of the science and statistical computing core, I co-opted community tools to facilitate software development on my team.
-Whether this was docker for software environment encapsulation or NiPype for workflow creation I blended the group's software with work from others for optimal pipelines for the community.
+Whether this was docker for environment encapsulation or NiPype for workflow creation, I blended the group's software with work from other groups for optimal pipelines for the community.

 <!--
 + By packaging our code with standard tools, I created a more efficient distribution of releases to our users.
 -->